-Through Sea Change – Tai Timu Tai Pari, these agencies are turning to interest groups, communities and other stakeholders to work together collaboratively to find a solution.
-You can read in more detail about the challenges and opportunities facing the Gulf in our Sea Change – Tai Timu Tai Pari factsheet.
+Through Sea Change – Tai Timu Tai Pari, the involved agencies are seeking collaborative solutions by engaging interest groups, communities, and stakeholders.
+To learn more about the challenges and opportunities facing the Gulf, please read our Sea Change – Tai Timu Tai Pari factsheet.

 The Mana whenua, Auckland Council, Waikato Regional Council, territorial authorities, the Department of Conservation, Ministry for Primary Industries, and the Hauraki Gulf Forum have recognized that partnership and stakeholder engagement are the keys to effective Gulf and resource management.
 The Stakeholder Working Group (SWG) supports this process.
 Please read who’s on board to learn more about their partnership.

 If you are a Gulf user or interested in its well-being, we welcome your participation.
 Please sign up here to stay up-to-date with Sea Change – Tai Timu Tai Pari developments via our email newsletter.
 Your input into securing the Hauraki Gulf as a healthy, sustainable, and productive resource for all users is invaluable.